-Since 2007, Mr. Kirkpatrick has served as an adjunct professor at Georgetown Law School, teaching a course on ethics in public interest practice and mentoring students in the Public Interest Law Scholar program.
+Since 2007, Michael has served as an adjunct professor at Georgetown Law School, teaching a course on ethics in public interest practice and mentoring students in the Public Interest Law Scholar program.
 He has also taught a seminar on public interest lawyering at George Washington University Law School.

-Mr. Kirkpatrick is a recipient of the Peter M. Cicchino Award for Outstanding Advocacy in the Public Interest, and a seven-time recipient of the Department of Justice Special Achievement Award.
+Michael is a recipient of the Peter M. Cicchino Award for Outstanding Advocacy in the Public Interest, and a seven-time recipient of the Department of Justice Special Achievement Award.
 He has been a Wasserstein Public Interest Fellow at Harvard Law School, the Law and Policy Mentor for the Jack Kent Cooke Foundation, and a Government Fellow for the ABA’s Section of Labor and Employment Law.
-Mr. Kirkpatrick is a frequent speaker on civil rights, legal ethics, and public interest lawyering.
+Michael is a frequent speaker on civil rights, legal ethics, and public interest lawyering.